+Gui Zang:Lü Yue records, "In the past, Yi shot in the islets of the water.
+Yi was a good shooter; Yi shot the ten suns."
 Shanhaijing records the story of the Xi He women moving to the lower reach of the Ganshui River, marring with the Di Jun men and giving birth to ten groups of the Ri (sun) People.
 We can grasp some historical truths from these records and Gui Zang: Lü Yue.

-The Nü He People, who had settled in the eastern Shandong Peninsula near the easternmost place during about 16,000-14,000 year BP, suffered a lot when the sea level rising and moved to the mountain areas, but the Nü He Queen still worried about the sea level keeping rising, that the whole Shandong Peninsula would be drowned by sea water.
-The Nü He Queen ordered Xi He (a female leader) to lead some people, re-named them "Xi He People," to move to the upper reach of the Ganshui River in the southwestern area of the Shao Hao People's territory in the Taishan and Yimeng Shan Mountains.
-Some Xi He women discarded their tradition of endogamy with the Shao Hao men and found the Di Jun men as their husbands, moved to the lower reach of the Ganshui River and set up ten groups of people, named them Ri (sun), near the four lakes of Nanyang, Dushan, Zhaoyang and Weishan.
+Archaeological discoveries reveal that the Nü He People, who had suffered a lot due to the sea level rising, moved to the elevated grounds and mountain areas, such as Baishi site of Yantai, whose altitude is 23 meters today.
+However, the Nü He still worried about the sea level keeping rising, that the whole Shandong Peninsula would be drowned by sea water.
+During about 7,500-7,000 years BP, the Nü He Queen ordered Xi He (a female leader) to lead some people, re-named them "Xi He People," to move to the upper reach of the Ganshui River in the southwest of the Shao Hao People's territory in the Taishan and Yimeng Shan Mountains, where they developed Beixin Culture (5300-4100BCE).
+Some Xi He women discarded their tradition of endogamy with the Shao Hao men and found the Di Jun men to be their husbands, moved to the lower reach of the Ganshui River and set up ten groups of people, named them Ri (sun), near the four lakes of Nanyang, Dushan, Zhaoyang and Weishan.
 Other Xi He women, who still married with the Shao Hao men, remained in the upper reach of the Ganshui River.
 Through this way, the Nü He People expanded the scope of their territories.

-Much later, the sovereign Yi, offspring of the Ri People, and his people, who were good shooters and often shot in the islets of the four lakes, abolished all other nine Ri (sun) tribes, united them and became one group.
+Much later, the sovereign Yi, an offspring of the Ri (sun) People, and his people, who were good shooters, often shot in the islets of the four lakes.
+When Yi saw that there were ten Ri (sun) tribes, which were inchaos, he abolished all other nine Ri (sun) tribes, united them and became one group.

-The story of Gui Mei bears uncanny resemblance to Shanhaijing's record of the Chang Xi women moving to the west, finding the Di Jun men as their husbands and giving birth to twelve groups of the Yue (moon) People, who lived in the western Kunlun Mountains.
+The story of Gui Mei bears uncanny resemblance to Shanhaijing's record of the Chang Xi women moving to the west, finding the Di Jun men to be their husbands and giving birth to twelve groups of the Yue (moon) People, who lived in the western Kunlun Mountains.

-We must pay attention to three important facts of the divinatory Gui Mei - Chang E went to the "west," "going to get married in a subordinate position," and "the Western Queen Mother."
+We must pay attention to three important facts of the divinatory Gui Mei - Chang E went to the "WEST," "going to get married in a subordinate position," and "the Western Queen Mother."
 We know that the moon rises from the east.
 If Chang E flied to the moon in the sky, why did not she fly to the east, instead of west?
 Clearly, the moon in this story refers to the Moon (Yue) People instead of the moon in the sky.
 Chang E refers to the Chang Xi women.

 Gui Mei says, "Heng E (another name of Chang E) stole the secret prescription, which could keep her alive forever, from the Western Queen Mother."
 What was the secret prescription?
-The Western Queen Mother, recorded in Shanhaijing, had female as leader and lived in Mount Yu in the Pamirs Plateau.
-Living a good life in the Pamirs Plateau, the highest place of China, and keeping the tradition of having female as leader while most groups of people had entered patriarchal clan society were the secret prescriptions, which would let the Nü He People, who worried the Shandong Peninsula would be drown by sea water if the sea level kept rising, live forever.
+The Western Queen Mother, recorded in Shanhaijing, had female as leader and lived in Mount Yu in the western Pamirs Plateau.
+Living a good life in the Pamirs Plateau, the highest place of China, and keeping the tradition of having female as leader while most groups of people had entered patriarchal clan society were the secret prescriptions, which would let the Chang Xi (Chang E) People live forever and keep their tradition of having female as leader.